Bentleyj/BeyondPhotography/README.md

 ### Day 96

 After a long hiatus I am back after starting a new job.
 Today I decided to look at my old square drawing effect and see if I could do anything interesting with that.
 I decided to apply the effect in a grid using the brightness of the center pixel to determine the size of the square.
 It's come out nicely!
 I also did it using the brightness of each individual pixel which creates a more "cracked" look.
 Hope more is to come!

+### Day 97

+Inspired by [Kensuki Koike](https://www.widewalls.ch/artist/kensuke-koike/)'s paper art I'm converting some of his effects in the GLSL shaders!
+Ideally we want to create a generalist system for cutting chnks of these images out and re-arranging them.
+In this first instance I'm looking at simply swapping strips with the spliceV shader but ultimately I want to make a general function for mapping pixels from one part of the image to another and vice-versa!